d-sanderson/deno-api/README.md

 1.  **Start developing.**

-    Navigate into your the project's directory and start it up.
+    Navigate into the project's directory and start it up.

     ```shell
     deno run --allow-env --allow-net --allow-read --allow-delete index.tsx